Myndex/SAPC-APCA/documentation/WhyAPCA.md

 Like all perceptions it is context sensitive, meaning what is around it and its purpose affects how you see it.
 Contrast is also substantially affected by _"spatial frequency"_ which essentially means font size and weight, and is closely related to our brain's lightness perception (aka luminance contrast).
 When it comes to _color_ contrast, as in hue/chroma/saturation, the effect is less relevant to readability.
 High lightness/darkness contrast is required for fluent readability at best speed and comprehension, especially small body text in columns or blocks.

-Above a certain amount, _contrast constancy_ may come into effect wherein further increases in a mathmatical contrast value does not have an effect higher perceived contrast for readability.
+Above a certain amount, _contrast constancy_ may come into effect wherein further increases in a mathematical contrast value does not have an effect higher perceived contrast for readability.
 A high "spatial frequency" means smaller and thinner letters.
 Smaller, thinner letters or graphics lowers the perceived contrast.
 As a result, the lightness/darkness difference between text and the background color must be increased to compensate for small thin fonts.

 - Fluent readability refers to _critical contrast_ which is that needed for best reading speed and comprehension.
 Dr. Bailey & Lovie-Kitchin's studies showed, along with Dr. Legge and other recent studies, contrast must be at least ten times the contrast _sensitivity threshold_ (CS) which is the point of "just noticeable differences" (JND).
 Twenty times is preferred for adequate _contrast reserve_ above the critical contrast.
-- Spot readability means being readable without significant effort, though not necessarrly at the best speed or accuracy.
+- Spot readability means being readable without significant effort, though not necessarily at the best speed or accuracy.
 In this case the contrast needs to be three times that of the JND.
 - Various forms of visual impairment include more than acuity, which is the ability to focus the eyes to a sharp clear image.
 Contrast sensitivity related impairments involving the eyes or brain may have an even greater effect on overall vision.

 These factors define the area of "supra-threshold critical contrast for readability."
 We refer to this as **"readability contrast"** for simplicity.
-A similar suprathreshold exists for acuity in terms of font size, which is separate but in addition to the font sizing as related to spatial-frequency-driven contrast.
+A similar supra-threshold exists for acuity in terms of font size, which is separate but in addition to the font sizing as related to spatial-frequency-driven contrast.

-In otherwords, the size of a font is related to a person's ability to focus (defined by a number like 20/20 or 6/6 on an eye exam chart) and the size and weight of that font also directly affect contrast perception.
+In other words, the size of a font is related to a person's ability to focus (defined by a number like 20/20 or 6/6 on an eye exam chart) and the size and weight of that font also directly affect contrast perception.
 Contributing factors are white space, letter, and line spacing, the aspect ratie of the letter (tall vs wide), etc...

 Spot-reading-contrast has a lower requirement than fluent readability contrast.
 Non-text object contrast such as for a solid icon may also have a lower lightness contrast requirement.
 And there are some differences in terms of the importance of color (hue or saturation) for things such as information coding.